 Todd Coburn – Weight Loss Expert

-My name is Todd Coburn, I’ve been working with a wide variety of weight loss clients over the past 15+ years.
-I’m a knowledgeable trainer that can actually guarantee results.
-If you have 15+ lbs to lose, you can expect to lose 3-5 lbs a week on my tried and tested weight loss plan.
+My name is Todd Coburn, I’ve been working with a wide variety of weight loss clients over the past 18+ years.
+I’m a knowledgeable trainer that can actually guarantee weight loss results.
+If you have 15+ lbs to lose, you can expect to lose 3-5 lbs a week on weight loss plan.

-Aside from the tips below, you’ll gain a wealth of knowledge from personal and professional experience that works for all body types.
+Aside from the tips below, you’ll gain a wealth of knowledge from my personal and professional experience that works for all body types.
 This program works for anyone, no matter what health condition or body type you are.
-You’ll also receive my online eBooks that contain all the rules and guidelines to follow for superior results.
+You’ll also receive my online eBooks that contain all the rules and guidelines to follow for superior results within weeks.

 That’s not all!!
 You’ll also receive tasty, easy to prep recipes, a 15 minute video for 7 Days of Meal Prep in 1 hour and we will meet once a week to review your Online Food Journal to keep you on the right track.

 First things first, let’s schedule a time to discuss your weight loss goals – most consultations only take 10-15 minutes.
 This allows a opportunity to fully understand your goals and where I can assist you best.
 We will come up with a solid plan that will help you achieve your goals and make you feel great!